The Analytics Black Hole or The Bottleneck: What’s Stopping you from Solving Your Users’ Pain? + Grab our FREE User Journey Template!

-We asked our product manager, Andy Shamah, to look back to one of the first user journey maps at Userpilot.
+We asked our product manager, Andy Shamah, to look back at one of the first user journey maps at Userpilot.

 “We started by developing a hypothesis for the different types of personas (I love to name them proto-personas) that would have interest in using our product.”

-- After going through various iterations because of the similar pain points, I’d develop several working proto-personas.
+- After going through various iterations because of similar pain points, I’d develop several working proto-personas.

 - I would then draw a customer journey map for each one of them (This is just as a reference).